A Child Custody Evaluation

 Order on Court’s Own Motion

-Some courts have a procedure to review the custody issues after mediation has been unsuccessful or as part of their family-centered case resolution process.
+Some courts have a procedure to review custody issues after mediation has been unsuccessful or as part of their family-centered case resolution process.
 At these proceedings, the judge may order an evaluation if it appears that there are significant contested issues that are not amenable to other forms of resolution.

-Selecting and challenging the Appointment of Evaluator
+Selecting and challenging the Appointment of an Evaluator

 In some cases, parties can decide to retain a private mental health professional to carry out the evaluation.
 Usually, these evaluators are a clinical psychologist or a psychiatrist who has experience in clinical settings or practices that focus on children, adults, and family.
 They may also have specialized in domestic violence, child abuse, and children with special needs.